whitwort/courseR/README.md

 1. Have a simple, easy to write and read source format (RMD)
 2. Generate course materials in HTML
-3. Generate pretty, portable presentation slides from the same source
+3. TODO: Generate pretty, portable presentation slides from the same source

 ## License